 About two months ago, I was honestly sick and tired of being sick and tired.
 I had just finished a stressful contract and had consumed enough white flour and white sugar (stress eating, it’s a real thing, it happens, and it SUCKS) to create a glue factory in my body.
 I was puffy and my internal organs just decided, you know, we’re done with you.
 I started getting crazy rashes, I had abdominal bloating, my skin looked pasty.
 All was not well in the Land of Kristin.

 I remember lying on my bed one morning, looking up at the ceiling, doing what I used to do a lot, which is working through a diet menu in my head.
+I also read this article on supplements that help with weight loss.
 If you’ve ever done it, the conversation goes a lot like this:

 “Ok, so I’m going to be totally good today.
 I’m spry, feelin’ good, and I’m going to start the day with hot water with lemon and flaxseed oil.
 Yes, that will do it.
 Then I’ll have a few almonds as a snack, a salad with chicken with lunch, and then I’ll have some broth or soup as an afternoon snack.
 Yes, I rock, I RULE at this.
 OK, so then for dinner it’ll be fish and vegetables and then I’ll have some berries for dessert.
 Maybe I’ll add a little agave if I want.
 Nice!
 I HAVE FULL COMMAND OF MY DAY!”